skooter500/GP-2017-2018/README.md

 ### Learning Outcomes
 - Use an ArrayList

+In today's lab we will make it possible for the Ship to shoot bullets

 - Start with the code we wrote in the class
 - Make a class called Bullet that just draws a line like the bullets in this video: